-There are concerns of the people in most important and decisive moment because it is Gorontalo associated with the implementation of a transitional period from one stage to the next. cultural ceremonies.
-The way these people perceive The marriage ritual is a rite crises and passage that the meaning of cultural ceremony has shifted has a social function of declaring to a broad dramatically.
-The people also feel that holding a audience the new level of living that the married wedding reception is economically difficult for
+Ξ. most important and decisive moment because it is Gorontalo associated with the implementation of cultural ceremonies.
+The way these people perceive shifted dramatically.
+The people also feel that holding a wedding reception is economically difficult for people the meaning of cultural ceremony has There are concerns of the

-The process of marriage, for parents and The tradition and marriage rituals in young people, do not involve the actual cultural procedures.
-The ignorance of the young people The people in Gorontalo has a long history also contributes to the implementation of the cannot interfere.
+The process of marriage, for parents and young people, do not involve the actual cultural procedures.
+The ignorance of the young people of the cultural process which is not like as it should be held.
+For a young married couple, they think that they no longer deal with the technical aspects of the culture of their marriage.
+They believe that this is the responsibility of their parents that they also contributes to the implementation cannot interfere.
 As Danni puts it: